-Kyle Kip is a well-respected musician who plays both drums and guitar.
+Kyle Kipp is a well-respected musician who plays both drums and guitar.
 He and Ozzie are both member of local crabgrass legends, Black Jake and the Carnies.
 Kyle is currently performing with Mercury Salad as the drummer.
 The established friendship between the two makes the Mercury Salad rhythm section all the stronger.

 Mercury Salad Sandwich makes their home in the Ypsilanti/Ann Arbor area of southeast Michigan.
 With so many excellent venues and creative events in town, they usually perform close to home, but are looking forward to branching out.

 In October 2017, Mercury Salad was signed to Detroit-based Assemble Sound's Publishing division.
-Assemble Sound has a new publishing venture, which includes placing local music in internet ads, movies and commercials.